 Workshops will be presented in conjunction with the Public Defender’s Office and Probation.
-We will be discussing the logistics behind sealing a minors’ juvenile records, and will help explain the real-life consequences of your case.
-Learn answers to important questions like these:
+This workshop will help explain the real-life consequences of your case.
+Learn answers to important questions like:

 - Will my court case interfere with my getting a job?

 - Getting financial aid for college?

 - Get Your Questions Answered so You can get on with your LIFE!